Lecter314/dash.poltly-in-python/README.md

 -------

-This is the project conducted by group10, based on dash.plotly, with a light and dark theme switch component from the dash-bootstrap-templates library using real-world dataset to create a local interactive Web interface, at a total of 366 observations.
+This is the project conducted by group10, based on dash.plotly, using real-world dataset to create a local interactive Web interface, at a total of 366 observations.
 More sepcificicaly, we focus on the analyse of "The Demand of Rental Bikes During year 2012 in Capital Bikeshare System" by visualizing as a plimitory research.